Oh, Malaga! Discover the most enchanting corners of Malaga

 The Alcazaba of Malaga is together with the Alhambra in Granada one of the most impressive Muslim fortifications.

-If you have never been there, it is certainly worth going up and letting yourself be immersed in the city’s many years of history and the enchanting magic of centuries long past.
+If you have never been, visit the Alcazaba virtually.
+It’s certainly worth going up and letting yourself be immersed in the city’s many years of history and the enchanting magic of centuries long past.

 Taberna Antigua Casa De Guardia